 Tetanus is characterized by an acute onset of hypertonia, painful muscular contractions (usually of the muscles of the jaw and neck), and generalized muscle spasms without other apparent medical causes.
 Despite widespread immunization of infants and children since the 1940s, tetanus still occurs in the United States.
 Currently, tetanus primarily affects older adults because of their higher rate of being unvaccinated or of being inadequately vaccinated.
-The image below illustrates tetanus cases in the US from 1947-2005.
+The image below illustrates tetanus cases in the United States from 1947-2012.

 See Pediatric Vaccinations: Do You Know the Recommended Schedules?, a Critical Images slideshow, to help stay current with the latest routine and catch-up immunization schedules for 16 vaccine-preventable diseases.